j0achim/Goal-Oriented-Action-Planner/README.md

 ![A* search algorithm to find cheapest path to reach goal state](https://github.com/j0achim/Goal-Oriented-Action-Planner/blob/f52427e789497a0c717b5627125a857f703a4bbc/media/example.png?raw=true "A* search algorithm to compute cheapest path to goal")

-As seen in the example there are not too many options, but when all options are combined the options yield a great amount of variation and a source of great frustration.
+As seen in the example there are not too many options, but when all options are combined the options yield a great amount of variation and a source of great frustration if you were to hand craft all the given operations.

  This GOAP implementation is based loosely on Jeff Orkin's work on Goal Oriented Action Planning